monkeypaste/monkeypaste/MonkeyPaste.com/public_html/docs/docs/plugins/plugin-development.md

 # Plugin Development

-## Overview poopies
+## Overview

 MonkeyPaste plugins use a very simple client/server style request and response convention for all plugin interaction.
 Where MonkeyPaste is the *client* and the plugin acts as a *server*.
 Plugins for MonkeyPaste's concerns are *stateless* in nature which keeps the interface as simple and lightweight as possible.

 ## Getting Started

 :::note
-For simplicity this assumes you are on Windows (10 or higher) and have an instance of [Visual Studio 2022](https://visualstudio.microsoft.com/vs/community/) already installed.
-But plugins can be created on Mac or Linux with [VS Code](https://code.visualstudio.com/download) and [OmniSharp](http://www.omnisharp.net/) for free.
+This assumes you are on Windows (10 or higher) and have an instance of [Visual Studio](https://visualstudio.microsoft.com/vs/community/) already installed.
+But plugins can also be created on Mac or Linux with [VS Code](https://code.visualstudio.com/download) and [OmniSharp](http://www.omnisharp.net/) for free.
 :::

 Add the MonkeyPaste.Common.Plugin dll from nuget or the cli: